pip-services/pip-services-docs/content/en/python/components/config/file_config_reader.md

 linkTitle: "FileConfigReader"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-components-python"
 description: >
-    Config reader that reads configuration from a file.
+    Config reader that reads a configuration from a file.

 ---